GLOBAL MARKETS-Dollar, stocks, Mexican peso fight back as Trump shock fades

 TOP TRUMP

-Markets had favoured Clinton as a status quo candidate who would be considered a safe pair of hands at home on the world stage.
-Analysts had no such certainty about Trump whose powers will be bolstered by the Republican's control of the Senate.

-U.S. stock futures were pointing to a drop of just under 2 percent for Wall Street when it reopens later, less than half the 5 percent they had been suggesting in Asian trade.
+U.S. stock futures were pointing to a drop of around 2 percent for Wall Street later, less than half the 5 percent they had been suggesting in Asian trade.

-The 46-country MSCI 'All World' index was down just 0.8 percent and, although Wall Street's expected drop will add to the fall, so far at least there have been over 25 worse days for the index this year.

-As FX markets reeled in the initial Asian fright, South Korean authorities were thought to have intervened to steady their currency, and dealers wondered if central banks globally would step in to calm nerves.
+As FX markets had reeled in Asia, South Korean authorities were thought to have intervened to steady their currency, and dealers wondered if central banks globally would step in to calm nerves.

 Japan's top currency diplomat signalled Tokyo's readiness to intervene if necessary as the surging yen threatened to snuff out its fragile economic recovery.

-The scale of the scare was clearest in the Mexican peso, which plunged more than 13 percent against the dollar at one point in the biggest daily move in two decades.
+The scale of the initial scare was clear in the Mexican peso, which plunged more than 13 percent against the dollar at one point in the biggest daily move in two decades.

+"A lot of Trump's negative geopolitical rhetoric was concentrated around Mexico and trade with Mexico and tearing up the NAFTA agreement, so the peso just become this natural barometer of the election," said Deutsche Bank EM FX Strategist Gautam Kalani.
+"What happens now though is all up in the air."

 The risk of a global trade war likewise knocked other currencies across Asia, with the Australian dollar leading the rout.